ben-my-to/portme/content/posts/nds-reverse-engineering.md

 1. Setup NTRGhidra Plugin
     - `wget -P "path/to/ghidra/extensions" "https://github.com/pedro-javierf/NTRGhidra/releases/download/v1.4.4.1-ghidra-11.0.3/ghidra_11.0.3_PUBLIC_20240411_NTRGhidra.zip"`
-    - If you prefer not to use a plugin, you will need to use a tool like `ndstool` to extract the `arm9.bin` and `overlay_0051.bin` files, and choose the appropriate architecture and base addresses.

 2. Create a New Project
     - File > New Project (Ctrl+n) > Non-Shared Project > Choose Project Directory and Name